thibaudclement/letsbendthecurve/README.md

 - [Standard and Poor's 500 index stocks categorized by sectors and industries.
 Size represents market cap.](https://finviz.com/map.ashx)

 ## Development Process

+The project required approximately 120 hours to complete and involved the following phases:
+- **Project Proposal (6 hours):** Conducted initial research on available datasets related to computing, benchmarked inspiring visualization projects, outlined the article, and drafted the project proposal.
+- **Data Sourcing & Wrangling (32 hours):** Performed detailed research on datasets and wrangled data for the project.
+Enriching an existing dataset about Fortune 500 companies (containing public information) with data from Website Carbon and Similarweb to create the `fortune_500_websites_emissions.csv` dataset was particularly time-consuming, requiring two full-time days of work.
+- **Expert Interviews (7 hours):** Reached out to experts in the field (Dr. Sadasivan Shankar, Tim Frick, Asim Hussain, Anne Currie, and Tom Greenwood), prepared and conducted interviews, and processed the resulting notes.
+- **GitHub Pages Setup (3 hours):** Purchased domain names (`letsbendthecurve.com` and `computingsustainability.com`), initialized this GitHub [repository](https://github.com/thibaudclement/letsbendthecurve), and configured GitHub Pages with custom domains.
+- **Website Design (6 hours):** Established the project’s basic repository structure, made key design decisions (e.g. font and color palette), and built the main page layout.
+- **Chart Design (40 hours):** Designed and implemented 18 charts using D3, along with interactive controls where appropriate.
+- **Writing (8 hours):** Refined the article’s narrative, created a detailed outline, and drafted the content based on insights from charts and interviews.
+- **Testing & Debugging (4 hours):** Performed quality assurance and fixed bugs, particularly in the Fortune 500 chart’s filtering system, which posed significant challenges.
+- **Final Touches (7 hours):** Proofread the text, updated colors for consistency, and made minor adjustments to charts.
+- **Video Recording (5 hours):** Produced a 2-minute video demo featuring a voiceover to explain the project, showcase interactions in the visualizations, and describe key findings.
+- **README Draft (2 hours):** Documented the project in this README file.

 ## Future Developments